Sleep Apnea Doctor Questions and Answers

 It really is important to address sleep apnea, as it can lead to behavioral disorders in children and serious or even fatal health problems in adults, like heart disease, stroke, or diabetes.

 To address sleep apnea, you can go see a sleep apnea doctor.
 This professional is especially qualified to help you, identify the cause of your sleep apnea, and provide a lasting solution for you.
-If your sleep apnea is caused by a weight issue, a TMJ disorder, or any other issue, the professional will be able to help.
+If your sleep apnea is caused by a weight issue or any other issue, the professional will be able to help.

 Losing weight might be a significant part of your treatment plan.
 Also, although many doctors use CPAP therapy to treat sleep apnea, and it can work for many patients, it won’t work for all patients, and often oral appliance therapy is the better treatment.